thonny/thonny/packaging/linux/README.md

 ### Update

-The Python dependencies for the Flatpak are generated with the [Flatpak Pip Generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/pip).
+The Python dependencies for the Flatpak are generated with the help of the [Flatpak Pip Generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/pip).
-This tool is used to produces the `python3-modules.json` file, which are included in the Flatpak manifest.
+This tool produces `json` files for Python packages to be included in the Flatpak manifest's `modules` section.
-In order to update the dependencies used in the Flatpak, these file can be regenerated.
+In order to update or add dependencies in the Flatpak, these dependencies can be generated using the following instructions.
-Follow the instructions here to do so.

 First, install the Python dependency `requirements-parser`.